Transfer of immovable property

 the tax exemption is passed on

-the tax exemption is not passed on, gains are taxed the tax exemption is not passed on, gains are taxed
+the tax exemption is not passed on, gains are taxed the successor's tax exemption applies the tax exemption is not passed on, gains are taxed

 Immovable property privatised with the right of pre-emption and the essential part of which is a dwelling